What makes the difference between our ability to choose an apple over a Twix bar when we want to lose weight?

 a) Releasing the guilt frees up that energy to be used creatively in your life.

-b) Admitting to your wrongs and taking the step to release the energy of resentment will prevent you from attracting similar situations (sometimes with roles reversed) into your life so you can learn the lesson through the back door.
+b) Admitting to your wrongs and taking the step to release the energy of guilt will prevent you from attracting similar situations (sometimes with roles reversed) into your life so you can learn the lesson another way.